javalsai/lidm/assets/services/README.md

 If you don't know what a init system is, you're certainly using `systemd`.

-There's make scripts to automatically copy the service files to the proper locations, you just have to run `make install-service-$INIT`. `make install-service` will attempt to detect the init system in use and install for it.
+There's make scripts to automatically copy the service files to the proper locations, you just have to run `make install-service-$INIT` (or `make install-service-$INIT-etc`). `make install-service` will attempt to detect the init system in use and install for it.

 The manual steps for installation are: